Lymphedema and Chronic Edema Management

 Topics covered in depth are: the lymphatic system, emergent research and practice including surgery, other types of measures, and case studies from pediatrics to end-of-life care.
 Also included are expert presentations, including insight into how they formulate assessment and intervention plans.

 This course sets the framework for hands-on courses and clinical practice.
+This professional education course does not replace nor does it serve as a CLT certification course.

 - Differentiate between types of edema, explain different measurements for lymphedema/chronic edema, and be more familiar with the quality of life considerations associated with chronic edema.